 Third tab is Work Time.
 Here is a screenshot:

-Here you can analyze working time from various task based by current battery charge and optionally with manually adjustable battery health (propably due to iOS limitations, direct access to battery health is forbidden), like playing videos or Internet on wi-fi.
+Here you can analyze working time from various task based by current battery charge and optionally with manually adjustable battery health (probably due to iOS limitations, direct access to battery health is forbidden), like playing videos or browsing Internet on wi-fi.
 Please note, remaining battery time depends on many factors, like background activity, brightness level, active cellular data/wi-fi etc., so this is just estimate time.

 Fourth tab is Disk Details.
 Here is a screenshot:

 Disk Details shows you number of certain kinds of data in Apple’s default iOS app Music – like numbers of songs, albums, artists etc. It shows both local and iCloud data.
 This tab show you infos about disk too. iOS is an UNIX-like operating system with architecture same as macOS, here are folders like “/dev” (you will only see in System Status some “/dev/something” paths, unaccessible, only shown) known from macOS or Linux-based operating systems like Debian or Ubuntu.
-In iOS is however access to system’s file system forbidden, but it can be accessed by jailbreaking your iDevice.
+In iOS is however access to system’s file system forbidden, but it can be accessed by jailbreaking your iOS device.

 Fifth tab is Routing Table.
 Here is a screenshot:

 Sixth tab is Memory.
 Here is a screenshot:

 See your iOS device’s RAM in 5 categories: Wired, Active, Inactive, Other and Free.
 Other means RAM allocated by GPU and compressed RAM.
 Other advanced infos like total memory, page ins/outs and other geek data are available.
 As in Graphs tab, you can view graph with memory usage in real time by clicking graph icon in top-right corner of app.